-Some medicines may interfere with VALGANCICLOVIR MYLAN.
-These medicines include:
+Some medicines and VALGANCICLOVIR MYLAN may interfere with each other.
+These medicines

 medicines for the treatment of cancer such as vincristine, adriamycin, hydroxyurea

-anti-infective agents such as dapsone, pentamidine, flucytosine and amphotericin B
+anti-infective agents such as trimethoprim / sulphonamides dapsone, pentamidine, flucytosine,

-These medicines may be affected by VALGANCICLOVIR MYLAN, may affect how well it works
+These medicines may be affected by VALGANCICLOVIR MYLAN, or may affect how well it

 avoid while taking VALGANCICLOVIR MYLAN.